Hi and welcome back to my blogs on development!

 }

-This is quite straightforward, and quite similar to traditional .NET 4.x Framework applications.
+This is quite straightforward, and like what we see with traditional .NET 4.x Framework applications.

 string sAppName = Configuration.GetValue<string>("AppSettings:AppName");